220118-Reston-NET/TuanAnh-Nguyen-P0/README.md

 - Choose where to shop and place a new order
 - Check Orders History
 - Edit Profile Information (v1.0.1 added)
-- Provide Date Of Bith in Profile(v1.0.2 added)
+- Provide Date Of Birth in Profile(v1.0.2 added)
 - Can not buy the product that have age restriction if not enough age (v1.0.2 added)
 ## Stores
 - Sign Up/Sign In(No need password now)